 Bristol has an amazing live music scene with plenty of venues playing all types of music and located fairly centrally.

 The O2 Academy plays host to rather large acts all year round.
 Make sure to pop in The Hatchet opposite, a rock pub that is the perfect place for a cheap pre-gig drink.
-Similarly, The Colston Hall, just across the road, tends to have the larger acts come to their stage - definitely worth checking out their listings from time to time.
-Also make sure to check out the Colston Hall's more intimate venue The Lantern which is located in the oldest part of the venue.
+Similarly, Bristol Beacon (formerly Colston Hall), just across the road, tends to have larger acts on their stage - it's definitely worth checking out their listings from time to time.
+Also, be sure to check out Bristol Beacon's more intimate venue, The Lantern, which is located in the oldest part of the venue.

 Last, but not least, The Marble Factory at Motion is a pretty cool venue.
-What was once a skate park now plays host to some great bands and is located behind Temple Meads train station, just a fifteen-minute walk from Bristol city centre.
+Once a skate park, it now plays host to some great bands and is located behind Temple Meads train station, just a fifteen-minute walk from Bristol city centre.

 Bristol ticket shop, located on Union St, is a great place to pick up tickets to gigs whilst supporting a local business.

 The last thing you want to do before a big night out is to spend all your money on the pre-drinks.
-Outside of your SUs we’ve rounded up the cheapest and best bars and pubs to go before moving on to the main event.
+Besides the SU bar, we’ve rounded up the cheapest and best bars and pubs to visit before heading to the main event.